LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Conclusion

 \section{Conclusion}

-In this paper, we propose large receptive-field transform coding with self-conditioned adaptability for learned image compression, which effectively capture more spatial correlations.
-To reduce channel-wise redundancy, we propose self-conditioned channel transform to adjust the weight of each channel.
-To evaluate our proposed transform method, we align the entropy model with existing advanced non-linear transform coding techniques and obtain models LLIC-STF, LLIC-ELIC, LLIC-TCM.
+In this paper, we propose large receptive-field transform coding with self-conditioned adaptability for learned image compression, which effectively captures more spatial correlations.
+To reduce channel-wise redundancy, we propose the self-conditioned channel transform to adjust the weight of each channel.
+To evaluate our proposed transform method, we align the entropy model with existing advanced non-linear transform coding techniques and obtain the models LLIC-STF, LLIC-ELIC, and LLIC-TCM.
 Extensive experiments demonstrate the superiority of our proposed large receptive field learning with self-conditioned adaptability.
-Our LLIC-STF, LLIC-ELIC, and LLIC-TCM achieve state-of-the-art performance and they reduce bd-rate by $9.49\%, 9.47\%, 10.94\%$ on Kodak over VTM-17.0 Intra, respectively.
-To further enhance the performance, it is promising to integrate with more advanced entropy models~\cite{jiang2022mlic,jiang2023mlic++}.
-In addition, to make our model more practical, we will also investigate the asymmetrical architecture~\cite{yang2023asymmetrically} between the encoder and the decoder.
+Our LLIC-STF, LLIC-ELIC, and LLIC-TCM achieve state-of-the-art performance and they reduce the {BD-Rate} by $9.49\%, 9.47\%, 10.94\%$ on Kodak over VTM-17.0 Intra, respectively.
+To further enhance the performance, it is promising to integrate with more advanced entropy models~\cite{jiang2022mlic,jiang2023mlic++}. {However, there are several limitations to be addressed.
+First, the complexities of the proposed LLIC models are not low enough, which means that {they cannot be directly employed on mobile devices}.
+Second, the learned image compression models are trained on natural images, which means that the generalization ability on {out-of-distribution} images (e.g., screen content) may be limited.
+The decoding complexity of LLIC models can be further reduced by employing asymmetric encoder-decoder structure~\cite{yang2023asymmetrically}, where the encoder could be heavy while the decoder is light.
+To enhance the generalization ability of learned image compression models, we suggest fine-tuning the encoder or latent representation for a specific input, which will increase the encoding time, but the decoding complexity will still be low.
+In addition, fine-tuning the encoder or latent representation will also improve the performance on natural images.
+We will investigate these techniques in the future.}